deejaygraham/deejaygraham.github.io/_posts/2014-09-24-msbuild-task-project-on-github.markdown

 tags: [ msbuild, open-source, github ]
 ---

-As if there weren't enough MsBuild Task libraries already, I've created a new one.
+As if there weren't enough MsBuild Task libraries already, I've added another.
 I needed a simple static link checker that would run as part of the build process.
 The idea is to verify a website build is good as early as possible so we don't have to manually check all the files (there are a lot) before deploying.